microsoft/vscode-pylint/README.md

 Note:

 -   This extension is supported for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the `python` language (i.e., python >= 3.8).
--   Shipped `pylint` version is used by default.
-You can use `pylint` from your environment by setting `pylint.importStrategy` to `fromEnvironment`.
-You can use a custom `pylint` executable by setting `pylint.path`.
+-   By default, this extension uses the shipped `pylint` version.
+However, you can use `pylint` from your environment by setting `pylint.importStrategy` to `fromEnvironment`.
+Alternatively, you can use a custom `pylint` executable by setting `pylint.path`.
 -   Minimum supported version of `pylint` is `2.12.2`.

 ## Usage